 - Poor ground connection - Poor ground connection between the engine and the ABS module can trigger the ABS light.

-- Dirt or debris on the ABS sensor tip - Dirt can accumulate at the tip of the ABS wheel speed sensor.
-This condition can prevent the ABS sensor recording the correct wheel speed.
+- Dirt or debris on the ABS sensor tip - Dirt can accumulate at the ABS wheel speed sensor's tip.
+This condition can prevent the ABS sensor from recording the correct wheel speed.

-To find out why your Buick ABS light is on, you need to read the fault codes from the ABS module.
+To find out why your Buick ABS light is on, you need to read the ABS module's fault codes.